Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

-$\lambda_{dk}$ also has a multiplicity $n-1$, and the $n-1$ corresponding eigenvectors are non constant divergence free vectors, for which the equation simply consists in a diffusion equation, the eigenvalue being the diffusion coefficient:
+The eigenvectors associated to $\lambda_{dk}$ correspond to non constant divergence free velocity solutions, for which the equation simply consists in a diffusion equation (plus the feedback term), the diffusion coefficient being $\lambda_{dk}$.
+Also note that the first component of the two eigenvectors associated to $\lambda_{\pm k}$ is complex, since $c_4 = -\rho_0 i2\pi$.

+We will now relate the eigenvalues of the matrix $M_k$ to the \emph{decay rate} of the solutions $y_k(t)$ of equation~\eqref{eqy}. \begin{definition} $d_k>0$ is a decay rate of $y_k(t)$ if there exists a constant $c>0$ such that $\|y_k(t)\|\le ce^{-d_kt}$ for any $t\ge 0$. \end{definition}

+Of course, we are usually interested in the largest decay rate.
+In our particular situation, the eigenvalues given by equations~\eqref{eqeigN} are all negative if $\varphi_{uk}\ge 0$ and $\varphi_{\rho k}\ge 0$.
+In such a case, it is straightforward to see that the largest decay rate is given by: